hidecode221b/Radia_MPW/Mathematica/readme.md

 Environment: Wolfram Mathematica 13.0.0.0 on Windows 10, Radia version 4.31

 Rev. 20220926
-Eample#3mpw_noc.nb represents the MPW mode without pole chamfers, and export data in text for field, field integral, and trajectories.
+Eample#3mpw_noc.nb represents the MPW mode without pole chamfers, and exports data in text for field, field integral, and trajectories.

 Rev. 20221012
 Eample#3mpw_noc.nb exports data files to plot in the software.
 Igor procedure is uploaded for a 3D magnetic vector in a gizmo plot.